AndresCandido/Simple-Calculator/README.md

 # Simple-Calculator

-Scripts for functions present in a simple calculator - made using MIPS assembly language
+A collection of scripts for functions present in a simple calculator - made using the MIPS assembly language

 ## Features